 Their goals, their aspirations, their experience, the names of their spouse and children, why they want to own their own business, those aspects of your business that most interested them etc. etc.

 The selling process begins the moment you first speak with your prospect.
 Start to learn as much about them and what makes them tick as you can.
 It will pay dividends as you move into the negotiating phase of the sale.

-About the author: Christopher D Childs works as a review writer for ResumeWriterReview.
+About the author: Christopher D Childs works as a content writer for https://resumewriterreview.net.
 It gives him an opportunity to improve his critical and creative thinking skills.
 Moreover, he keeps up with modern tendencies of employee engagement, motivation and management.